 The Health Policy Commission (HPC) is an integral component of the implementation of the new legislation.
 The HPC will set health care cost growth goals, enhance provider transparency, monitor the health care marketplace and establish standards for accountable care organizations, among other responsibilities.
 It is governed by an 11-person board appointed by the Governor, the Attorney General and the State Auditor.
 The HPC is funded through a one-time assessment on health care payers and providers as well as a one-time licensing fee for new resort casinos that are expected to be established in Massachusetts.
-The one-time assessment on health care payers and providers is equal \$225 million that is expected to be used over four years to support HPC operations, a distressed hospital fund, a public health fund and a health information technology fund.
+The one-time assessment on health care payers and providers is equal to the \$225 million that is expected to be used over four years to support HPC operations, a distressed hospital fund, a public health fund and a health information technology fund.
 The amount dedicated to HPC operations is equal to 5% of the total assessment (approximately \$11.3 million over the four-year period, or approximately \$2.8 million each year).
-Calculations pertaining to the assessment were released on December 31, 2012, and payments will come due starting in June, 2013.
-The one-time casino licensing money is expected to result in \$40 million in fiscal 2014, of which \$20 million gross/\$10 million net is expected to support MassHealth's transition to alternative payments.
-These funding streams are expected to result in a budget for the HPC of approximately \$2.8 million in fiscal 2013 and a fund balance of approximately \$30.3 million in fiscal 2014.
+Calculations pertaining to the assessment were released on December 31, 2012, and collection of payments began in June, 2013.
+The one-time casino licensing money is expected to result in \$40 million in fiscal 2014, of which \$20 million gross/\$10 million net is expected to support MassHealth's transition to alternative payments and \$13.3 million gross/\$6.7 million net is expected to support additional payments for inpatient and outpatient behavioral and mental health services at Disproportionate Share Hospitals.
+These funding streams are expected to result in a budget for the HPC of approximately \$2.8 million in fiscal 2013 and a fund balance of approximately \$23.3 million in fiscal 2014.
 The fund balance is expected to support operational and programmatic costs related to health care payment reform not only in fiscal 2014 but in future years as well.